 Here it’s also possible to define the permissions for Web and App access.
 It will affect the way each user will be able to view the menus on the Web or on the App.
-Besides de Menu name there are some permissions options.
+Next to the name of the menu there are some permission options.
 On Search you can search for the name of a specific resource.

 - No Access: The user won’t be able to access this resource.

-- Read: The user will able to access the resource, though it’s not possible to edit them.
+- Read: The user will able to access the resource but not edit it.

 - Write: The user will able to edit any registered data or delete them.
-The system allows only one checked option.
-Although, the Write option also allows the user to read the whole information.
+The system allows you to check only one option (and the Write option comprehends the Read option too).

-The features that start with “My” are usually active for low hierarchy levels’ access profiles.
+The features that start with “My” are usually active for low hierarchic level access profiles.
 Typically, the field teams have few features active on their web access, so those will be checked as No Access.
-It’s common to check as active to Read resources such as My Surveys Photos, My Itinerary, My Surveys and My Tasks are usually marked as Read.
+Resources like My Photo Report, My Itinerary, My Surveys and My Tasks are usually marked as Read.

 Examples of permissions:

-You can set the resources available for the App access on the Permissions for Mobile Access Profile tab.
-You can define the permissions into:
+You can set the resources available on the App on the Permissions for Mobile Access Profile tab.
+You can define the permissions as: